 These consolidated financial statements have been prepared on a historical cost basis except for the revaluation of certain financial instruments to fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.

 3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The accounting policies set out below have been applied consistently to all periods presented in the consolidated financial statements.